perceived-dev/bisect/README.md

 ## Why bisect my async task?

 Lets understand with an example.
-Let's say on a ecommorce site you have the product list.
+Let's say on an ecommorce site you have the product list.
 On click of a product you load data and show the detail on side drawer.

 A very basic implementation would look something like this.